sensei-hacker/inavwiki/OSD-Hud-and-ESP32-radars.md

 `set osd_hud_homing = ON`

 ### Home point
-To 3D-display the home point location.
+To 3D-display the home point location (H)

 **CLI :**
 `set osd_hud_homepoint = ON`

 ### Radar max aircraft
 Maximum count of nearby aircrafts or POIs to display, as sent from an ESP32 LoRa  module.
 Set to 0 to disable (show nothing).
-The nearby aircrafts will appear as markers A, B, C, etc
+The nearby aircrafts will appear as markers A, B, C, D

 **CLI :**
 `set osd_hud_radar_disp= 3`